 2) Wrap the ends of the floss around your index and middle fingers.

 3) Gently insert the floss between the teeth.
 Do not snap it in between the teeth to avoid traumatizing the gums.

 4) Wrap the floss into a “C” shape around each tooth and under the gumline.
 Gently move the floss up and down, cleaning the side of each tooth.
 Apply pressure to the floss only as it moves toward the chewing surface.
 Try to get it squeaky clean on both teeth.

 5) Use a floss holders if you have difficulty using conventional floss.

 Rinsing– It is important to rinse your mouth with water after brushing and also after meals if you are unable to brush.
-If you use an over-the-counter product for rinsing, it’s a good idea to consult with Dr. Flower or our dental hygienist to confirm that it is appropriate for you.
+If you use an over-the-counter product for rinsing, it’s a good idea to consult with Dr. Jordan or our dental hygienist to confirm that it is appropriate for you.
 We recommend and sell Oxyfresh products.

 Prescription products Patients who are identified as high risk for dental problems may benefit from using products to transform the environment of their mouths and dramatically reduce disease activity.
 For example, some patients have reduced levels of saliva which can contribute to decay.
-Dr. Flower may recommend a prescription toothpaste or other product to help prevent cavities.
+Dr. Jordan may recommend a prescription toothpaste or other product to help prevent cavities.

 WE ARE YOUR LOCAL FAMILY DENTIST PROUDLY SERVING CARROLLTON, PLANO, THE COLONY, FRISCO, FARMERS BRANCH, LEWISVILLE AND ALL OTHER SURROUNDING NORTH DALLAS AREAS WITH GENERAL AND COSMETIC DENTISTRY.